Biscoff Cookie Bars are gooey and chewy chocolate chip cookie bars with cookie butter as the base for these. Think spices and comforting tones.

 Cookie butter is a a spread like Nutella made from Biscoff cookies or Speculoos cookies.
 The flavour is very Christmas like.
 Full of spice flavour but very buttery and slightly sweet.
 I could honestly eat cookie butter by the spoonful!

-This recipe has been updated from the 2018 version to make the cookie bars bigger and better than ever!
+This Biscoff cookie bars recipe has been updated from the 2018 version to make the cookie bars bigger and better than ever!
+The updated recipe includes placing actual Biscoff biscuits on top of the cookie bars for added cookie butter flavour as well as a lovely crunch.

 When I first posted this recipe, it was the first time I had even tried or seen cookie butter or Biscoff spread!

 Now we have warm and inviting spice flavoured cookie bars with bursts of chocolate chips.
-Getting the right balance between cookie butter, butter and sugar is the key to the gooey and chewy factor.
+Getting the right balance between cookie butter, butter and sugar is the key to the soft middle and chewy edges factor.

 - 2 Large Eggs